 That’s about all I’ve got from this corner of the world – if you’re in northern climates, stay warm and safe, if in southern areas, stay cool and safe.
 Until next time, happy engineering folks.

-Jeff Welton, has worked with Nautel for 25+ years.
+Jeff Welton, has worked with Nautel for 30+ years.
 He is currently the Nautel Sales Manager for U.S. Central Region but previously he spent 16.5 years as a Nautel Customer Service Technician.
+A regular speaker and contributor on broadcast engineering, Jeff has been recognized with the following awards: 2020 NAB Radio Engineering Achievement Award; 2019 APRE Engineering Achievement Award; and 2018 SBE Educator of the Year Award.

 Submissions for this Tips ‘n Tricks column are encouraged and if published you’ll receive a Nautel T-shirt.
 Submissions should be typed and emailed, with high resolution photos, to [email protected] using the subject line Tips ‘n Tricks.